-We’ll give a brief summary of each of the teaching techniques listed in the figure above.
-For more detail, see Jane Farrall’s blog post, as well as the resources at the end of this article.
+This article will give a brief summary of each of the teaching techniques listed in the figure above.

 1. Shared Reading (Emergent)